cupy/cupy/docs/source/tutorial/basic.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you can solve multiclass classification task using multi-layer perceptron.
-Here we use hand-written digits dataset called MNIST, which is the long-standing de-facto "hello world" of machine learning.
+Here we use hand-written digits dataset called `MNIST <http://yann.lecun.com/exdb/mnist/>`_, which is the long-standing de-facto "hello world" of machine learning.
+This MNIST example is also found in ``examples/mnist`` directory of the official repository.

 In order to use MNIST, :func:`sklearn.datasets.fetch_mldata` function of `scikit-learn <http://scikit-learn.org/>`_ is useful::

   >>> from sklearn.datasets import fetch_mldata